“Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it.” –Hebrews 13:2 (NRSV)

 What time are the services?

 Our Sunday service of Holy Eucharist is at 10:00am, with Sunday School and nursery care beginning at 9:45.
-On the first Sunday of the month, we have a spoken Eucharist at 8:00am and a family-centered service at 10:00am, with a children’s homily.
+On the last Sunday of the month, we have a spoken Eucharist at 8:00am and a family-centered service at 10:00am, with a children’s homily.
 In the summer, our Sunday service shifts to 9:00am.
-We also have Morning Prayer at 8:40am on most Tuesdays, Wednesdays, and Thursdays throughout the program year, and at 9:00am on Tuesdays and Thursdays for most of the summer.
+We also have Morning Prayer at 8:45am on most Tuesdays, Wednesdays, and Thursdays throughout the program year, and at 9:00am on Tuesdays and Thursdays for most of the summer.

 How long does the service last?